Brgraul/quantum/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  - **data_utils.py**: Preprocessing functions for loading the classic data into the network. </br>

 ## Roadmap
 The project is still under development.
-We aim to generalize the examples presented, and incorporate more lightweight networks like the MPS base one presented by Stavros et al. in [TensorNetwork for Machine Learning](https://arxiv.org/abs/1906.06329)
+We aim to generalize the examples presented, and incorporate more lightweight networks like the MPS base one presented by Stavros et al. in [TensorNetwork for Machine Learning](https://arxiv.org/abs/1906.06329).
+Next milestones are:
+- Parametrize the naive tensor network contraction for v!=2
+- Implement more resource efficient network contractions.
+- Implement lighter tensor network architectures (MPS).
+- Adapt the implementation for the non-binary classification task.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.